 • wbgt: wet bulb globe temperature

-These daily climate values are summarized to min, max, mean, and std per month per grid cell before going to the neural network.
+These daily climate values are summarized to min, max, mean, and std of daily values per month per grid cell before going to the neural network.
 We use the dataset variable names for consistency.

 First, we divide up the US Corn Belt into a geographic grid, breaking up the problem so it becomes tractable for modeling.
 Next, our network goes year by year, forecasting the yields for each cell ("neighborhood") in that grid.
-As yield may vary within even those small areas, the network describes the range of expected yields as a mean and standard deviation per cell.
+Within these small areas, the network describes the range of expected changes to yield as a mean and standard deviation per cell.
+This is further discussed in our scientific paper (preprint).

 More details about the grid